NikosAlexandris/i.landsat8.swlst/README.md

   Landsat8 scene under processing.
 FORM-GLC products are available at
   <http://data.ess.tsinghua.edu.cn/>.

-A computationally faster call is to use existing maps for all in-between processing steps: at-satellite temperatures, cloud and emissivity maps.
+A faster call is to use existing maps for all in-between processing steps: at-satellite temperatures, cloud and emissivity maps.

   * At-satellite temperature maps (optiones `t10`, `t11`) may be derived via